Welcome to my Peru travel itinerary, 2 weeks filled with exploring Peru magical landscapes and culture.

-In general lima made me feel very comfortable, it feels safe to be in its streets (in the tourist area at least) and people are very friendly when supporting the tourist.
+In general, lima made me feel very comfortable, it feels safe to be in its streets (in the tourist area at least) and people are very friendly.

 One of the places they recommended me was Larcomar shopping center, one of the great tourist places in Lima.

-It is a three story shopping center built on the cliff facing the Pacific Ocean.
-In it, there are an infinite number of stores, a cinema, a bookstore and many restaurants with a terrace, as well as a free art gallery (Sala de Arte Moderno SAM) that always offers interesting exhibitions.
+LArcomar is a shopping center built on the cliff facing the Pacific Ocean.
+In it, there are an infinite number of stores, a cinema, a bookstore, and many restaurants with a terrace, as well as a free art gallery (Sala de Arte Moderno SAM) that always offers interesting exhibitions.

 At the entrance of Larcomar there is an information kiosk and a bike rental store where you can take a walk along the Costa Verde.

-And this is a good plan, it can be done by bike or simply walking, going all along the coast, making some stops in its cafes and parks, appreciating the view and the surfs that can be seen from there, as well as
+And this is a good plan, it can be done by bike or simply walking, going all along the coast, making some stops in its cafes and parks, appreciating the view and the surfs that can be seen from there.

 Located next to Miraflores, is a bohemian and hipster neighborhood. is one of the most interesting tourist places in Lima.

-It was an old nautical destination for the rich families of the city, who came to enjoy the sea away from the chaos and hustle and bustle.
+It was an old nautical destination for the rich families of the city, who came to enjoy the sea away from the chaos.

 You can still admire the large mansions called casonas, witnesses of the golden age of the region.
 Today, most of them are either abandoned or have been converted into hotels and restaurants.